MalteJ/rustbond/README.md

 Options:
 - `--install-routes VNI#TABLE` - Map VNI to kernel routing table (can be repeated)
-- `--tun DEVICE` - Tunnel device name (default: ip6tnl0)
+- `--tun DEVICE` - Tunnel device name for encapsulated traffic (default: ip6tnl0)

+How it works:
+- Routes received for a VNI are installed into the corresponding kernel routing table
+- Each route points to the tunnel device with the next-hop as the gateway
-Routes are marked with protocol 254 for identification.
-Stale routes from previous runs are automatically cleaned up on startup.
+- Routes are marked with protocol 254 (`RTPROT_METALBOND`) for identification
+- On startup, stale routes from previous runs (same protocol marker) are automatically cleaned up
+- When a route is withdrawn by the server, it's removed from the kernel table

-**Note:** Requires root privileges to modify kernel routing tables.
+**Note:** Requires root/`CAP_NET_ADMIN` to modify kernel routing tables.

+## Error Handling

+The library uses a single `Error` type for all operations.
+Common errors include:

+- `Error::NotEstablished` - Operation attempted before connection is ready
+- `Error::Timeout` / `Error::ConnectionTimeout` - Connection or operation timed out
+- `Error::Closed` - Connection was closed
+- `Error::RouteAlreadyAnnounced` - Attempted to announce a duplicate route
+- `Error::RouteNotFound` - Attempted to withdraw a non-existent route
+- `Error::Io(...)` - Underlying I/O error
+- `Error::Protocol(...)` - Protocol violation or malformed message

+For multi-server setups, operations like `subscribe()` and `announce()` succeed if at least one server accepts them, logging warnings for servers that fail.

 ## Testing